MiLasGeek/SVA-Fencing-Tester-Portal/SECURITY.md

 If you discover a potential security vulnerability in our custom firmware, the local REST API, the encrypted `.ota` bundle format, or the embedded web application, we strongly encourage you to report it to us privately.

+We actively monitor automated dependency alerts (GitHub Dependabot) for our webapp toolchain and apply ecosystem patches regularly before compilation.

 **Please do not open a public GitHub Issue or public Discussion for security vulnerabilities.**

 ---